FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 Thus the residual distribution is determined by $f(y)$ except for a shift of $\hat y$.
 So what kind of assumptions can we make about it?
 In case of a linear model as in $\eqref{eqn:linear-model}$, we assume $f(y)$ to be the pdf of a normal distribution but it could also be anything else.
 In our car pricing use-case, we know that $y$ will be non-negative as no one is gonna give you money if you take a working car.
 Let me know if you have a counter-example ;-)
-This rules out the normal distribution and thus the pdf of the log-normal distribution might be an obvious assumption for $f(y)$ but we will come back later to that.
+This rules out the normal distribution and demands a right skewed distribution, thus the pdf of the log-normal distribution might be an obvious assumption for $f(y)$ but we will come back later to that.

 For now, we gonna consider $\eqref{eqn:int_residual}$ again and note that our model, whatever it is, will somehow try to minimize $\eqref{eqn:int_residual}$ by choosing a proper $\hat y$.
 So let's do that analytically by deriving $\eqref{eqn:int_residual}$ with respect to $\hat y$ and setting to $0$, we have that